MacDonald chair of veterinary medicine

 University distinguished professor of anatomy and physiology

-An internationally known expert in pharmacology, Jim Riviere joins Kansas State University in August as the university's first member of the National Academy of Sciences.
+An internationally known expert in pharmacology, Jim Riviere joined Kansas State University in August 2013 as the university's first member of the National Academy of Sciences.
 He is an elected member of the Institute of Medicine of the National Academies and serves on its Food and Nutrition Board.

-Riviere comes to Kansas State University from North Carolina State University, where he is the Burroughs Wellcome Fund Distinguished Professor of Pharmacology and the director of the Center for Chemical Toxicology Research and Pharmacokinetics.
+Riviere came to Kansas State University from North Carolina State University, where he was the Burroughs Wellcome Fund Distinguished Professor of Pharmacology and the director of the Center for Chemical Toxicology Research and Pharmacokinetics.
 His work looks at risk assessment of chemical mixtures, absorption of drugs and chemicals across skin, and the food safety and pharmacokinetics of tissue residues in food producing animals.

 Riviere holds six patents, has authored/edited 11 books and 535 scholarly publications in pharmacokinetics, toxicology and food safety, and received more than $20 million as principal investigator on extramural research grants.
 He has mentored dozens of award-winning graduate students.